Eunomia’s Sophie Crossette outlines a recent Eunomia-led project that looked to shed some light on the likely cause of waste fires within the UK.

 - Wider rollout of store take-back schemes, beyond current statutory requirements; and

-- The financial burden placed on the private and public sector from fires and the infrastructure controls (suppression and detection systems) which are required to protect their facilities and assets from the incorrect disposal of Li-ion batteries.
+- the infrastructure controls (suppression and detection systems) which are required to protect their facilities and assets from fires arising from the incorrect disposal of Li-ion batteries, which are currently borne by private and public sector waste operators.

 Furthermore, additional components of EPR, such as fee modulation, could be used to financially incentivise battery producers to design products which could help to reduce waste fires.
 Design considerations could include: